pengutronix/genimage/README.rst

 			block sizes depend on the user.
 The default is 4k.
 :fill-holes:		If enabled, 'holes' are filled with zero instead of
 			"don't care".
 Disabled by default.
+:add-crc:		Generate sparse comptible images containing the CRC.
+Ensure
+			that your sparse tool can handle CRC sparse images.
+			Defaults to false.

 cpio
 ****